 I love writing.
 It can be fulfilling, obsessive, exasperating, exciting and nerve-wracking – all on the same morning.
 It’s always a challenge.

-Then there’s Book Talk where twice a month I post a blog about various aspects of the writing process or about books I’ve read that have really grabbed me.
+Then there’s Book Talk where I post a blog about various aspects of the writing process or about books I’ve read that have really grabbed me.
 You’re always welcome to join the conversation!

 The latest from Book Talk: